rushyendra-9999/Flamingo_Assignment/README.md

 - Enter the number of nodes(modules) = n in the graph.
 Then True or false will be printed according to whether cycle is present or not respectively

+## Q3 - Fireworks using WebGL
+- The logic is in JavaScript, and render particles on an HTML <canvas> using WebGL 2.0 shaders.
+- Clone the repository => git clone https://github.com/rushyendra-9999/Flamingo_Assignment.git
+- Run index.html in fireworks folder with Live Server in VS code.